Includes Airfare, Hotel, Tours, Transfers, Baggage Handling, and more!

 |Ayers Rock – Sydney||Airplane||3.5 Hours|

-With this optional extension you will arrive to Cairns one day early, giving you time to rest, get over jetlag and explore the city on your own before the Enrichment Journey program starts.
+Want an extra day to adjust to the new time zone?
+With this optional extension you will arrive to Cairns a day early and have one extra day to relax at the hotel before the tour starts.
 Note: tours are not included.
-Price: $115 per person
+Price of $115 per person includes:

 Although everyone on the Enrichment Journey will disembark the ship in Honolulu, the itinerary does not include any time there.
 With this optional extension you will stay for 2 nights in Honolulu after your cruise, giving you time to explore the city on your own before flying home.
 Note: tours are not included.
 Price: $375 per person